 Specifies the network address of one or more nodes in the database cluster.
+When specifying an IPv6 address, enclose the address in square brackets.
 By default, sqlcmd attempts to connect to a database on localhost.

+'''

 --port=port-num

+'''

 Specifies the port number to use when connecting to the database servers.
 All servers must be using the same port number.
 By default, sqlcmd connects to the standard client port (21212).